Koddiak/javascript_projects/README.md

 # javascript_projects

-My projects from The Tech Academy's JavaScript course.
+This repository contains JavaScript projects and assignments done during my bootcamp with The Tech Academy.